XenonHan/Tower-Defense-Game/readme.md

 4. void destroy(): destroy the current tower by changing the tower status to Destroyed
 5. boolean upgrade(): upgrade the tower (you should check recourse before)
 6. boolean attackMonster(Monster monster[], int size): At the end of current frame, you should pass the monster array and the array size to this function.
-							This function would choose the clostest monster and attack (I assume monster.java would have a function call "damage(int)" for me to reduce HP on monster)
+							This function would choose the closest monster and attack (I assume monster.java would have a function call "damage(int)" for me to reduce HP on monster)

-7. Coordinate getGraph(): This function may helps you to plot the attack route from tower to the closter monster, it returen a Coordinate object, which contain the x, y coordinate of the cloest monster and also the slope of the straight line (for laser tower);
+7. Coordinate getGraph(): This function may helps you to plot the attack route from tower to the closest monster, it return a Coordinate object, which contain the x, y coordinate of the closest monster and also the slope of the straight line (for laser tower);

-Other initial functions (difficult tower with tiny difference):
+Other internal functions (difficult tower with tiny difference):

 inAttackRange(): check whether the monster in the attack range storeclosestMonster(): store the closest monster(s);